mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Sampler.wavefront_size(self)

-        Return the size of the wavefront, or 0 if not seeded.
+        Return the size of the wavefront (or 0, if not seeded)

         Returns → int:
             *no description available*